zahrag/BIOSCAN-1M/README.md

 $${\color{red}Neuroptera \space \space \color{blue}Trichoptera \space \space \color{orange}Hymenoptera \space \space \color{green}Zoraptera \space \space \color{purple}Coleoptera}$$

+###### <h3> Metadata File
+In addition to the image dataset, we have also published a corresponding metadata file for our dataset, named "BIOSCAN_Insect_Dataset_metadata".
+This metadata file is available in both dataframe format (.tsv) and JSON-LD format (.jsonld).
+The metadata file encompasses valuable information, including taxonomy annotations, DNA barcode sequences, and indexes and labels for each data sample.
+Furthermore, the metadata file includes the image names and unique IDs that reference the corresponding storage location of each image.
+It also provides insights into the roles of the images within the split sets.
+Specifically, it indicates whether an image is used for training, validation, or testing in the six experiments conducted in our paper.

+To run the following steps you first need to download dataset and the metadata file, and make path settings appropriately.

 ###### <h3> Dataset Statistics
-To see statistics of the dataset run the following:
+To see statistics of the dataset, download the metadata file, set the path to it and run the following:
 ```bash
 python main.py --print_statistics
 ```

-To split the small dataset into Train, Validation and Test sets run the following:
+To split dataset into Train, Validation and Test sets run the following:
 ```bash
 python main.py --make_split --print_split_statistics
 ```